snorod/pitchPy/README.md

 # pitchPy
-A computer tuner for a hacker crooner
+A computer tuner for hackers

 Project started at HackFSU '16, manipulates input frequencies to detect pitch of notes.
 Working on dynamically measuring these values.